 Kai the Hatchet-Wielding Hitchhiker is a nickname given to Kai Lawrence (real name Caleb Lawrence McGillvary), a man who saved a woman from an attacker by hitting him repeatedly with a hatchet.
-On the Internet, he was hailed as a hero after a local news station uploaded a video of his eyewitness account to YouTube in February of 2013.
+On the internet, he was largely hailed as a hero early on after a local news station uploaded a video of his eyewitness account to YouTube in February 2013.
+In June 2013, Kai was then charged with the murder of Joseph Galfy and sentenced in June 2019 after a jury found him guilty of first-degree murder.
+In January 2023, Netflix released a documentary titled The Hatchet Wielding Hitchhiker, which notably caused a resurgence of interest in Kai and his murder case.

 Also on February 3rd, The News Tribune reported that the PG&E worker was sent to a hospital with a broken leg and the attacker had been identified as Jett Simmons McBride, a 54-year-old man from Tacoma, Washington.
 Meanwhile, a Facebook group called Kai the Homefree Hitchhiker was launched by an anonymous fan.
 On February 4th, the video was picked up by Uproxx, The FW, and Metafilter, where it earned more than 120 comments.
-Later that day, YouTuber MrDamageGames uploaded the first musical remix based on the news report (shown below).
+Later that day, YouTuber MrDamageGames uploaded the first musical remix based on the news report.
+The video has since been removed.
+On February 5th, Kai's interview was featured on TIME, the Daily Kos, Perez Hilton, Boing Boing, and Buzzfeed.
+A Wikipedia page was submitted for Kai, but it was promptly deleted.

 Kai's Face Tattoo